 To protect against this disease, children should receive all five doses of DTaP (the child pertussis vaccine) at ages 2 months, 4 months, 6 months, 15-18 months and 4-6 years.
 Preteens going to the doctor for their regular check-up at age 11 or 12 years should get a booster vaccine, called Tdap.
 During a pertussis outbreak, children who have received all of their pertussis vaccinations are six times less likely to become infected than those who have never been vaccinated.

 Women should be vaccinated with Tdap (the adult pertussis vaccine) during each pregnancy regardless of their prior Tdap vaccination history.
-Tdap vaccine is very safe in all trimesters and can be given at any time during pregnancy, but preferably during the last three months of pregnancy.
+Tdap is very safe in all trimesters and can be given at any time, but preferably during the third trimester (between the 27th and 36th week of pregnancy) to give a child the best protection when he/she is born.
 If the vaccine is received during pregnancy, maternal antibodies will transfer to the newborn, and provide the baby with protection against pertussis.
 Tdap will also protect the mother at time of delivery, keeping her healthier and making her less likely to transmit pertussis to her infant.
 If not vaccinated during pregnancy, new mothers should receive the Tdap vaccine postpartum before leaving the hospital or birthing center.
 In addition, all family members and caregivers of new infants (over 11 years old) should also get vaccinated with Tdap.
 Ideally, these people should receive the vaccine at least 2 weeks before beginning close contact with the infant.
 The strategy of protecting infants from disease by vaccinating pregnant women and vaccinating those people who will be around the new baby is called "cocooning."

 To read personal stories from families affected by pertussis and other vaccine-preventable diseases, please visit the Victims of Vaccine-Preventable Diseases page.
 To view a collection of videos from people who have been touched by vaccine-preventable diseases, visit ShotbyShot.org.